logoDeveloper Hub

 Endpoint for blockchain "2XDnKyAEr1RhhWpTpMXqrjeejN23vETmDykVzkb4PrU1fQjewh" with VM ID "tGBrMADESojmu5Et9CpbGCrmVf9fiAJtZM5ZJ3YVDj5JTu2qw": http://127.0.0.1:9650/ext/bc/2XDnKyAEr1RhhWpTpMXqrjeejN23vETmDykVzkb4PrU1fQjewh/rpc

 Well done.
-You have just created your own Subnet with your own Subnet-EVM running on Fuji.
+You have just created your own Avalanche L1 with your own Subnet-EVM running on Fuji.

-To get your new Subnet information, visit the Avalanche Subnet Explorer.
+To get your new Avalanche L1 information, visit the Avalanche L1 Explorer.
 The search best works by blockchain ID, so in this example, enter 2XDnKyAEr1RhhWpTpMXqrjeejN23vETmDykVzkb4PrU1fQjewh into the search box and you should see your shiny new blockchain information.

-Request to Join a Subnet as a Validator
+Join an Avalanche L1 as a Validator (LEGACY)

-The new Subnet created in the previous steps doesn't have any dedicated validators yet.
-To request permission to validate a Subnet, the following steps are required:
+The new Avalanche L1 created in the previous steps doesn't have any dedicated validators yet.
+To request permission to validate an Avalanche L1, the following steps are required:

 Note

-Before a node can be a validator on a Subnet, the node is required to already be a validator on the primary network, which means that your node has fully bootstrapped.
+Before a node can be a validator on an Avalanche L1, the node is required to already be tracking the P-Chain.

-If the validator is within 24 hours of expiring on the primary network, it can't be added to the Subnet.
+If the validator is within 24 hours of expiring on the primary network, it can't be added to the Avalanche L1.

 See here on how to become a validator.

-First, request permission to validate by running the join command along with the Subnet name:
+First, request permission to validate by running the join command along with the Avalanche L1 name:

-Note: Running join does not guarantee that your node is a validator of the Subnet!
-The owner of the Subnet must approve your node to be a validator afterwards by calling addValidator as described in the next section.
+Note: Running join does not guarantee that your node is a validator of the Avalanche L1!
+The owner of the Avalanche L1 must approve your node to be a validator afterwards by calling addValidator as described in the next section.

 When you call the join command, you are first prompted with the network selection: